-- We will take all reasonable precautions to ensure that students and staff are safe from terrorist and extremist material when accessing the internet on site. - If we are concerned that a student or adult may be at risk of radicalisation online, the DSL will be informed immediately, and action will be taken in line with our child protection policy: - If the concerns relate to a member of staff, the Headmaster will be informed immediately, and action will be taken in line with the child protection and allegations policies.
+- We will take all reasonable precautions to ensure that students and staff are safe from terrorist and extremist material when accessing the internet on site. - If we are concerned that a student may be at risk of radicalisation online, the DSL will be informed immediately, and action will be taken in line with our Safeguarding Policy.